Home Business & Other LaTeX Cookbook - Second Edition

 • Warsaw

-You can see these themes in the gallery at http://latex-beamer.net.
-We specified the title, subtitle, author, and date of the seminar, which is then printed by \titlepage.
-We used a frame environment, which we have to use for each slide.
+We specified the title, subtitle, author, and talk date, which is then printed by \titlepage.
+We used a frame environment, which we will do for each slide.

 The next frame contains the table of contents.
-We provided the frame title Outline as an argument to the frame in curly braces.
+We provided an Outline frame title as an argument to the frame in curly braces.
 For the \tableofcontents command, we added the pausesections option.
-As a result of doing this, section titles are printed one-by-one with a pause in between.
-This gives us the opportunity to explain what the audience will hear before they read further.
+By doing this, section titles are printed individually with a pause in between.
+This allows us to explain what the auditory will hear before they read further.

-• Keep time constraints in mind; a frame per minute is a good rule of thumb.
+• Keep time constraints in mind; a frame per minute is a good rule of thumb

-• Bulleted lists help to keep things simple.
+• Bulleted lists help to keep things simple

 There’s more...